 The question mark (?) character allows you to get the following type of help about the command at the command line.
-Table 1-2 lists the interactive help feature list.
+The table below lists the interactive help feature list.

-Table 1-2 Interactive Help Feature List
+Table 2: Interactive Help Feature List

-Command Purpose help Provides a brief description of the Help feature in any command mode. ? at the command prompt Lists all commands available for a particular command mode. partial command?
-Provides a list of commands that begin with the character string. partial command< Tab > Completes a partial command name. command ?
+Command help Provides a brief description of the Help feature in any command mode. ? at the command prompt Lists all commands available for a particular command mode. partial command?
+Provides a list of commands that begin with the character string.

+Command partial command <tab></tab> Completes a partial command name. command?
 Lists the keywords, arguments, or both associated with a command. command keyword?
 Lists the arguments that are associated with the keyword.